The Measurement Tool features 3 Modes.

 Read on for instructions on how to use Measurement Modes 1, 2, and 3 or click here to watch an instructional video.

 Mode 1 - Measurements on Floor Plan

-To use this feature, select Measure Mode 1, then click and drag from one point to another on the floor plan.
-A red line will connect the start and end points and its length will be reported as shown in Figure 1.
+A red line will connect the start and endpoints and its length will be reported as shown in Figure 1.

 Figure 1.
 Measuring on a floor plan.

-Mode 2 - Measurements in a Vertical Plane
+Mode 2 - Measurements on a Vertical Plane

-The two points must be located in the vertical plane you defined, otherwise the reported distance between them will be meaningless.
+The two points must be located on the vertical plane you defined, otherwise the reported distance between them will be meaningless.

 Figure 2.
 Measuring in a vertical plane.